ranger-ross/yakman/README.md

 For info on how to use YakMan check out the [docs](./docs/index.md)

 > [!WARNING]
-> This project is in an imcomplete state and their is no active developement on going.
+> This project is in an incomplete state and their is no active developement on going.

 ## Features